 3. Stay active.

-Exercise is very important for staying healthy and in managing your arthritis or other rheumatologic condition.
-Exercise may reduce your pain, reduce muscle fatigue, increase the range of motion in your joints, increase your flexibility, help keep off excess weight, and hopefully, make you feel better overall.
+Exercise is very important for staying healthy and for managing your arthritis or other rheumatologic condition.
+Exercise may reduce your pain, reduce muscle fatigue, increase the range of motion in your joints, increase your flexibility, help keep off excess weight and, hopefully, make you feel better overall.
 Talk to your doctor to see where you can get information on exercises and programs that will be good for you.
 Remember to consult your doctor before starting any new exercise program.

 4. Maintain a healthy weight.

 Talk to your doctor about what weight is healthy for you, and then figure out how to get there and stay there.
 Extra pounds put more stress on many joints and increase the amount of pain.
 Excess weight may increase your risk of developing gout and can make osteoarthritis worse.
 Furthermore, obesity has been linked to other serious health concerns like high blood pressure and cardiopulmonary disease – complications you don't need.

 5. Get your "Vitamin C Power."